azamjb/PacManGameJava/README.md

 # PacManGameJava
-Pac Man game, built using java

-Made in my Data Structures and Algorithms class!
+Pac Man game, built using java in my Data Structures and Algorithms class!

-Implemented with the use of Binary search trees
+Implemented with the use of Binary Search Trees